ashish1294/rectify/README.md

 Requirements
 ------------

 * django >= 1.8 (pip install django)
 * python-mysql (pip install mysql)
 * celery (apt-get install celery)
 * django-celery (pip install django-celery)
 * rabbitmq (apt-get instal rabbitmq-server)
 * mysql-server (apt-get install mysql-server)

+Note - It is recommended that you install virtualenv and install the project dependencies inside you.
+You can simply run `pip install requirements.txt` to install all 3rd party libraries.

 Features to be added
 --------------------